-- 14.7.2.3 All customer service response surveys received are retained electronically until after the related management review and, when needed, reviewed by the Laboratory System Director and Police Services Major. - 14.7.2.4 On an on-going basis, each Laboratory Manager evaluates and resolves issues based upon customer survey responses.
+- 14.7.2.3 All customer service response surveys received are retained electronically until after the related management review and, when needed, reviewed by the Major/manager. - 14.7.2.4 On an on-going basis, each Laboratory Manager evaluates and resolves issues based upon customer survey responses.
 Annually, each Laboratory Manager summarizes customer service response surveys received in the preceding calendar year in a written report for the management review.
-These reports are reviewed during the annual management review and acted on as appropriate.
+These reports are reviewed during the annual management review and acted